Last updated on January 10, 2026

 The first conversation matters enormously.
 If they call and get a voicemail, or reach someone who sounds disinterested, you've likely lost them.
 If they reach a warm, knowledgeable person who listens and explains next steps clearly, you've likely won.

 Speed to contact is critical.
 Data consistently shows that the first firm to make meaningful contact with a lead has a 35-50% higher chance of signing them.
-Not an automated "thanks for reaching out" email—actual human contact.
+Not an automated "thanks for reaching out" email, but actual human contact.

 The consultation experience.
 During the consultation, clients are evaluating: